thecmdrunner/remotion-gtts-template/README.md

 <!-- VIDEO /assets/firebase-register.mp4 -->

-- Copy the config credentials and paste into `.env.example`.
+- Copy the config credentials and paste them into `.env.example`.
   Then rename the file to `.env`.

-### 3. Enable storage, create storage bucket with your preffered location
+### 3. Enable storage, create a storage bucket with your preferred location

 Press: Build → Storage → Get started → Start in production mode → Next → Done